Kobe’s boyhood hero Oscar Schmidt celebrates ‘annoying kid’

 Italy had one of the best leagues in Europe, which made the decision easier for Schmidt.
 The move paid off for his national team in 1987, when Schmidt led Brazil to gold at the Pan-American Games in Indianapolis after scoring 46 points in a 120-115 win in the final against a young U.S. team led by David Robinson.

-”He was a bit annoying to be honest,” Schmidt said fondly. ”He went to every all-star game in Italy, jumped onto the court before the game, at halftime and in the end just to shoot until someone dragged him out.
+“He was a bit annoying to be honest,” Schmidt fondly said.
+“He went to every All Star game in Italy, jumped onto the court before the game, at halftime and in the end just to shoot until someone dragged him out.
 At 7, 8 years of age he would not leave the court unless somebody picked him up.

 “We could definitely see he was going to be a great shooter and a great dribbler, he had that from the start.”